ckpdr/cookpad-hiring-primer-search-platform/PREREQUISITES.md

 # Python

-In the exercise you will encounter Python source code, and its important you are able to install dependencies and run the code.
+In the exercise you will encounter applications written in Python, and its important you are able to install dependencies and run the code.

 > :information_source: Don't worry if you're unfamiliar with Python.
 You should be able to complete the task without an intimate understanding of Python source code - these instructions should cover everything you need to know.